txhammer68/qml/lockscreen/readme.md

 </picture> <br>
 <br>

-Download [MyBreeze.zip](https://github.com/txhammer68/plasma-Lockscreen-nest-hub/blob/master/MyBreeze.zip) to test usage
+Download [MyBreeze.zip](https://github.com/txhammer68/plasma-Lockscreen-nest-hub/blob/master/MyBreeze.zip) to test usage<br>
+Or create your own theme and use Clock10.qml or ClockHub.qml to replace the standard Clock.qml in the Breeze LnF theme.<br>

 * Lockscreen
     * Select Clock Style